pythonclimber/file-ripper/ReadMe.md

 ## Ripping Files

-Using create an instance of the FileRipper class to get started ripping your files.
-Your file can be parsed into a FileOutput object which contains the data in a Map<String, String>.
+Using create an instance of the com.ohgnarly.fileripper.FileRipper class to get started ripping your files.
+Your file can be parsed into a com.ohgnarly.fileripper.FileOutput object which contains the data in a Map<String, String>.
 This is perfect for turning your data into a json object for export to an API.

-Alternatively, you can receive your file as a FileResult and have the data parsed into a list of generic objects by passing in a builder function.
+Alternatively, you can receive your file as a com.ohgnarly.fileripper.FileResult and have the data parsed into a list of generic objects by passing in a builder function.

 ```java
 public class FileProcessor {